mcanam/liricle/README.md

 });
 ```

-> 🚧 If lrc format is not enhanced the word value will be `null`
+> 🚧 If LRC format is not enhanced the `word` value will be `null`

-callback function will receive 2 arguments which represents the current lyric. both can be `object` or `null` if none of the lyrics match the time. so always check the value
+callback function will receive 2 arguments which represents the current lyric.
+both can be `object` or `null` if none of the lyrics match the time so always check the value.

 <details>
   <summary>expand to see code</summary>